Electric Baseboard Heater Not Working?

 Due to its associated utility costs, electric baseboard heating is far from the most common form of whole-house heating.
-Then again, some people simply prefer not heating their homes with gas or oil, especially those who rely partly on a wood-burning stove so the electric heating system doesn’t have to perform solo.
+Then again, some people simply prefer not to heat their homes with gas or oil, especially those who rely partly on a wood-burning stove so the electric heating system doesn’t have to perform solo.

 Regardless of what your reasons might be for owning or wanting an electric baseboard heating system – whether for whole or a partial-home application, here are four common problems you should be aware of:

-Hot & cold spots – There’s a very good chance, in this instance, that there’s nothing wrong with your heating system; rather, that clothes or draperies, etc., are blocking the flow of heat.
+There’s a very good chance, in this instance, that there’s nothing wrong with your heating system; rather, that clothes or draperies, etc., are blocking the flow of heat.
 If you feel colder than normal, also take a look at the unit’s movable damper (or louver) to see if it’s partially or completely closed over the heating element; if so, lift it back up again so the normal flow of heat can resume.

 If replacing a fuse or resetting the circuit breaker isn’t the solution, contact the company that installed the system for you or, if you installed it yourself, contact the system manufacturer to see what remedies are available to you.
 And if the answer is “none”, you can always call the electric baseboard heating professionals at DiBiase Heating & Cooling.

 Many electric baseboard heating systems come with an internal thermostat that is designed to maintain a constant temperature.
 The problem is, internal thermostats aren’t always effective.
 So if maintaining constant, comfortable temperatures is high on your list of priorities, consider installing optional wall-mounted thermostats.